 Over the years, great strides were made in prevention and treatment of the disease:

 - 31 diabetes detection and education clinics were established in Sololá villages

 - Diabetes education in the classroom for 12,451 children ages of 12 and 17

-- Training 300 healthcare workers in diabetes prevention and care.
+- 1,240 healthcare workers were trained in diabetes prevention and care

-- Publishing culturally appropriate booklets in Tz’utujil, Kaqchikel and K’iche’.
+- 35,000 culturally appropriate diabetes prevention booklets were distributed in Tz’utujil Kaqchikel and K’iche’.

 - 9,732 diabetes recipe booklets delivered

 - 14 monthly diabetes clubs were established in clinics for education and diabetes control

 - Hospitalito and area medical personnel are prepared to provide integral diabetes care

 - 640 patients were screened for diabetic retinopathy.